azureuse7/public_code/15-Mix/11-Nslookup/main.md

+# nslookup: DNS Query Tool
+> `nslookup` is a command-line tool for querying DNS servers to look up domain names, IP addresses, and DNS record types.
+It is available on Linux, macOS, and Windows and is useful for diagnosing DNS issues.

 - The **nslookup** command is a network administration tool used for querying the Domain Name System (DNS) to obtain domain name or IP address mapping information.

 #### Overview